gristlabs/grist-help/help/widget-chart.md

 #### Area Chart

-Similar to a line chart, needs two or more series: the first for the X values, the second for Y values for a line enclosing an area below it.
+Similar to a line chart, needs two or more series: the first for the X values, the second for the Y values to create the line.
 Additional series specify Y values for additional lines.

   <span class="screenshot-large">*![widget_chart_area](images/widget_chart_area.png)*</span>